theomaro/manage-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- ✅ View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+- ✅ See hover states for all interactive elements on the page
 - See all testimonials in a horizontal slider
+  - ✅ sequentially displaying a subset of one or more slides
+  - ✅ know number of slides present as well as a current slide
+  - ❌ navigate to a next and previous slides
-- Receive an error message when the newsletter sign up `form` is submitted if:
+- ✅ Receive an error message when the newsletter sign up `form` is submitted if:
-  - The `input` field is empty
+  - ✅ The `input` field is empty
-  - The email address is not formatted correctly
+  - ✅ The email address is not formatted correctly

 ### Screenshot